amanagrawal2/Option-Event-Study/README.md

 # Options Event Study

-OptionES_V6.ipynb is the last wroking code.\n
+OptionES_V6.ipynb is the last working code.

+## OptionES_V7.ipynb is a work in progress.
+Incorporating counters at different steps of code.
+Checking for duplicate dates, permco and missing crsp files.
-Currently I am modifying the flow and structure of the code in the file OptionES_V7.ipynb.\n Trying to add PERMCO to ivol data, in order to split it by UID("tic+permco").
+Changing the calcualtions for Log return calculations (both for ivol and crsp data) Adding PERMCO to ivol data, in order to split it by UID("tic+permco").
 This will help eliminiate the UIDs with less than a years worth of data.